manwhar/gravsim/README.md

 # gravsim
-A python-powered gravity simulator, capable of simulating and rendering solar systems.
+## A python-powered gravity simulator, capable of simulating and rendering solar systems.
+Dependencies:
+- MatPlotLib
+- Numpy